Thinking about having a home security gate installed at your home?

 Gate Access & Automation

 One of the most important issues for any home security gate is access control.
-Typically, security gates have been activated by a proximity sensor, a fob or a key card.
-The reality is there are far more advanced (and more secure!) methods of opening, closing and automating driveway gates.
+Typically, electric gates are activated by a proximity sensor, a fob or a key card.
+However, there are far more advanced (and more secure!) methods of opening, closing and automating residential driveway gates.

 Keypad